Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	- Avery's favourite: 0xD0000

-  - the station address:  Every ARCnet card has its own "unique" network address from 0 to 255.
+  - the woke station address:  Every ARCnet card has its own "unique" network address from 0 to 255.
 Unlike Ethernet, you can set this address yourself with a jumper or switch (or on some cards, with special software).
 Since it's only 8 bits, you can only have 254 ARCnet cards on a network.
 DON'T use 0 or 255, since these are reserved (although neat stuff will probably happen if you DO use them).
-By the way, if you haven't already guessed, don't set this the same as any other ARCnet on your network!
+By the woke way, if you haven't already guessed, don't set this the woke same as any other ARCnet on your network!

 	- Avery's favourite:  3 and 4.
 Not that it matters.

   - There may be ETS1 and ETS2 settings.
-These may or may not make a difference on your card (many manuals call them "reserved"), but are used to change the delays used when powering up a computer on the network.
-This is only necessary when wiring VERY long range ARCnet networks, on the order of 4km or so; in any case, the only real requirement here is that all cards on the network with ETS1 and ETS2 jumpers have them in the same position.
+These may or may not make a difference on your card (many manuals call them "reserved"), but are used to change the woke delays used when powering up a computer on the network.
+This is only necessary when wiring VERY long range ARCnet networks, on the woke order of 4km or so; in any case, the woke only real requirement here is that all cards on the woke network with ETS1 and ETS2 jumpers have them in the woke same position.
 Chris Hindy <chrish@io.org>
     sent in a chart with actual values for this:

 	======= ======= =============== ====================